 There also needs to be a contrast between the copy and background image so that the copy is legible and consistent.
 Perhaps, a certain text color is used for a light background while another color is only applied to dark backgrounds.

-The Do & Don’ts section can have the most effect in guiding others on how to apply the guidelines.
+The Do's & Don’ts section can have the most effect in guiding others on how to apply the guidelines.
 This section includes examples of cropping, combining images, applying filters, and layering copy.

 Stay tuned for upcoming chapters: